lucaspoffo/renet/renet_steam/README.md

 - client: `cargo run --example echo client [HOST_STEAM_ID] [LOBBY_ID]`

 The LOBBY_ID is printed in the console when the server starts.

-## Bevy

-If you are using bevy, you can enable the `bevy` feature and instead of using the default transport that comes in `bevy_renet` you can use `SteamServerPlugin` and `SteamClientPlugin`, the setup should be similar.

-You can check the [Bevy Demo](https://github.com/lucaspoffo/renet/tree/master/demo_bevy) for how to use the default and steam transport switching between them using feature flags.